Sho-shin

 SORI: 3.0cm

 SHINOGI-TSUKURI, IHORI-MUNE.
-Small KO-KISSAKI stands strongly from KOSHIZORI TAKU FUMBARI, late-HEIAN style TACHI SUGATA.
+Small KO-KISSAKI stands strongly from KOSHIZORI TAKA FUMBARI, late-HEIAN style TACHI SUGATA.
 A BO-HI falls into the NAKAGO.
 Made with the classic elegance of the grand masterworks.

 KO-ITAME HADA has a thin veil of JI-NIE.